mtnt/reduxModuleCreator/README.md

 >NB: In spite of a path may be a deeply nested array of strings like `[[[[['foo', 'bar'], 'baz']]]]` it\`s strongly recommended to keep it a string for performance purpose.

 #### actions
 It\`s a map of actions.
-You can dispatch an action by `module.actions.actionName(params)`.
+You can dispatch an action by `module.actionName(params)`.
-And you can get the action type by `module.actions.actionName.actionType`.
+And you can get the action type by `module.actionName.actionType`.

+As you can see, **it is possible to call actions as the module\`s methods**, however the actions still accessible at the `actions` path.
+If your controller has it`s own method or property with the same with an action name, it WILL NOT be overwritten.

->NB: DO NOT RELY to equality of `module.actions.actionName.actionType` and the type you did pass into the actions map while creating a module.
+>NB: DO NOT RELY to equality of `module.actionName.actionType` and the type you did pass into the actions map while creating a module.
 It is different in module reusability purpose.

 ### RMCCtl
 Base class for controller.